Hurricane & Flood

 Before the Storm

 Part I: Before the Storm

 The 2016 Atlantic hurricane season, which begins June 1 and runs for six months, is expected to be the most active since 2012.
 This season's forecast, according to the National Oceanic Atmospheric Administration (NOAA), includes 11-17 named storms, between five and nine hurricanes and at last two major hurricanes.

-Almost seven years ago, Hurricane Ike, a Category 2 with a Category 4 storm surge, erased parts of Galveston and Chambers Counties in Texas, claimed more than 100 US lives, and ripped 2.6 million people off the electrical grid for weeks.
+Almost eight years ago, Hurricane Ike, a Category 2 with a Category 4 storm surge, erased parts of Galveston and Chambers Counties in Texas, claimed more than 100 US lives, and ripped 2.6 million people off the electrical grid for weeks.

 Lessons learned: 1) No two storms are alike.
 2) Prepare while the sun is shining.